crossterm-rs/crossterm/README.md

 | `filedescriptor` | Use raw filedescriptor for all events rather then mio dependency |

-To use crossterm as a very tin layer you can disable the `events` feature or use `filedescriptor` feature.
+To use crossterm as a very thin layer you can disable the `events` feature or use `filedescriptor` feature.
 This can disable `mio` / `signal-hook` / `signal-hook-mio` dependencies.

 ### Dependency Justification